JoA-MoS/JoA-MoS.github.io/_posts/2017-10-04-hosting-angular-cli-app-on-github-in-7-steps.md

 ---
 layout: post
-title:  "Hosting an Angular-CLI app on a github page in 7 steps"
+title:  "Hosting an Angular-CLI app on github in 7 steps"
 author: JoA-MoS
 category: Dev
 tags: [Angular, Angular-CLI, Github Pages]
 ---
 Are you looking for a place to host your Angular application but don't want to pay to host it.
 The following directions will help you host your application on a github project page which is completely free.
 This is by no means a production ready solution and is more meant for prototyping and example applications you may want to host.
-There are some big limitations to this sort of deployment see the cons section below.
+There are some limitations to this sort of deployment see the cons section below.

 1. Create a new Angular Application